stlab/libraries/tips/small-object-optimizations.md

 The first argument to each function pointer will be the _this_ pointer.
 The `_dtor` and `_move` functions are used to implement the destructor and both the move constructor and move assignment operators.
 The `_invoke` function is used to invoke the type erased `Callable`.

 The task will then store a `const concept*`, simply called `_concept` (this is our vtable pointer), as well as aligned storage for the model.
-The `_concept` member is initialized to point to a `cancept` with a do nothing `_dtor` function.
+The `_concept` member is initialized to point to a `concept` with a do nothing `_dtor` function.
 This is the equivalent of declaring a pure base class as:

 ```cpp
 sturct concept {